One-Loop Tensor Power Spectrum from a Non-Canonical Spectator Field during Inflation: Cosmological Setup

 \n The creation and annihilation operators satisfy the usual commutation relations, $[a_{\mathbf{q}}, a_{-{\mathbf{q}'}}^{\dagger}]=(2 \pi)^{3} \delta(\mathbf{q}+{\mathbf{q}'})$ and $[b_{\mathbf{q}}^{s} b^{{s'} \dagger}_{-{\mathbf{q}'}}]=(2 \pi)^{3} \delta^{s {s'}} \delta(\mathbf{q}+{\mathbf{q}'})$.
 In the absence of features in $f(\phi)$, the mode functions reduce to the BD vacuum, \m

 \n \m

-\n Due to the non-minimal coupling, the scalar mode equation no longer admits an analytic solution.
+\n Due to the {non-canonical coupling}, the scalar mode equation no longer admits an analytic solution.
 Therefore we compute the exact mode functions $\sigma_q(\tau)$ numerically with BD initial conditions set deep inside the horizon.